 The Role of Investing

 Investments serve an important purpose for the financial health of an individual.
 There are many types of investments, of course.
-Anyone with a few hundred dollars can invest in stocks, bonds, and exchange traded funds (ETFs) using a brokerage app.
+Anyone with a few hundred dollars has the opportunity to invest in the best stocks in the market but also bonds and exchange-traded funds (ETFs) using a brokerage app.
 And if you have a bit of extra cash, you can probably qualify for a loan on an investment property.

 In any case, investing is the best way to achieve a powerful growth rate capable of beating inflation.
 Through investing, people who acquire wealth can multiply that wealth, and people who make even a modest amount of money can turn that into wealth over time.
 It’s a gateway to comfortable retirement, and a great separator between economic classes.